strategicdata/pmhc-mds-spec/doc/primary-user-initial-login.rst

 4. Uploading data
 ^^^^^^^^^^^^^^^^^

-Once the primary user has set up the provider organisations and associated user accounts the PMHC MDS is ready for data upload.
+Once the PHN has had their initial PMHC MDS training session, the primary user has set up the provider organisations and associated user accounts the PMHC MDS is ready for data upload.

 Please see :ref:`uploading_a_file` for instructions on how to upload to the PMHC MDS.